WICG/serial/EXPLAINER_BLUETOOTH.md

 [`ondisconnect`](https://wicg.github.io/serial/#ondisconnect-attribute) port
 availability callbacks equivalent to wired serial ports would necessitate that the host be in a continuous state of scanning for Bluetooth devices.
 This would negatively impact battery life and other system resources.
-Instead, events for wireless serial ports will be dispatched when the wireless device exposing the serial interface becomes connected or disconnected.
+Instead, a new concept of a "logically connected" serial port will be introduced.

-The specification will be extended to specify when to dispatch `onconnect` and `ondisconnect` events for wireless serial ports.
-A new concept of a "logically connected" serial port will be introduced.
-A serial port is logically connected if it is a wired serial port and the port is physically connected to the system, or if it is a wireless serial port and the system has any active connections to the wireless device. `onconnect`/`ondisconnect` events are dispatched when a serial port transitions into and out of the logically connected state.
+The specification will be extended to specify when to dispatch `onconnect` and `ondisconnect` events for wireless serial ports when this state changes.
+A serial port is logically connected if it is a wired serial port and the port is physically connected to the system, or if it is a wireless serial port and the system has any active connections to the wireless device.
+`onconnect`/`ondisconnect` events are dispatched when a serial port transitions into and out of the logically connected state.

 Due to the transient nature of Bluetooth serial ports, and the lack of reliable `onconnect`/`ondisconnect` events, applications will fall back to other Web